In previous posts, the Shallow Man has often recommended that expats learn Dutch.

 Koentact organises structured field trips.
 This enables course participants to go out in Amsterdam and have conversations with Dutch speakers in different contexts and environments.
 This ties into their philosophy that paper knowledge alone won’t get you too far.
 Especially in Amsterdam where many Dutch native speakers insist on speaking English to expats.

 The objectives of the field trip are to get students out of their comfort zone by having them ask strangers on the street key questions about Dutch culture.
 Several shop owners actively participate, so that students can visit different places and practice using the Dutch they’ve learned so far.

 Learning Dutch is a journey

 Every journey has to start somewhere.
-On Saturday September 6th, Koentact will be having an open day, where you’ll be able to ask them questions about their courses and have a free introductory Dutch lesson.
+Koentact regularly has open days where you’ll be able to ask them questions about their courses and have a free introductory Dutch lesson.